 The Future of Cationic Cotton

-The traditional cationic chemistry and concept for cationizing cotton has been around for roughly 40 years.
+The traditional cationic chemistry and concept for cationizing cotton have been around for roughly 40 years.
 During this time, many new processes and techniques have been developed, but the core chemistry has remained the same.
-Two problems that have been very difficult to overcome with the traditional chemistry are lower fixation of the chemistry in certain processes, and an offensive amine odor that is generated in the application.
+Two problems that have been very difficult to overcome with the traditional chemistry are lower fixation of the chemistry in certain processes and an offensive amine odor that is generated in the application.
 In the effort to minimize and tackle these challenges, Cotton Incorporated has collaboratively evaluated a newly patented cationic chemistry that specifically alleviates these concerns.

 Dow Chemical Company (Dow) offers a pretreatment for the cationization process called ECOFAST™ Pure.
 ECOFAST™ Pure is a new cationic chemistry and commercially significant improvement for cationic cotton technology.
-Not only does ECOFAST™ Pure maintain the fundamental benefits of cationic cotton, the newly patented chemistry has double the number of reactive groups as the traditional cationic chemistry, thereby increasing the efficiency of the cationization process.
+Not only does ECOFAST™ Pure maintain the fundamental benefits of cationic cotton, but the newly patented chemistry also has double the number of reactive groups as the traditional cationic chemistry, thereby increasing the efficiency of the cationization process.
 Additionally, there is no odor generation during the cationization process.
 For more information on ECOFAST Pure and/or to contact a Dow representative, please visit https://www.dow.com/en-us/markets-and-solutions/consumer/ecofast.

 Cotton Incorporated is committed to research investments to continue to expand knowledge about cationic cotton technology.
 The following topics are currently being explored: